-Pneumatic conveying provides an effective, enclosed transport system for manufacturing, handling and processing applications where small particles, grains, pellets and powders are required.
-These flexible transport systems offer a number of handling advantages over more conventional mechanical systems as well as being able to deliver precision flow control.
+Pneumatic conveying provides an effective, enclosed transport system for manufacturing, handling and processing applications where small particles, grains, pellets or powders are required.
+These flexible transport systems offer a number of handling advantages over more conventional mechanical systems, as well as being able to deliver precision flow control.
+Scroll down to see a video about Burkert's Type 8750 flow rate controller for pneumatic conveying.

 - Improved operational environment with no dust thanks to the fully enclosed design